 Harvest the successful enhancement

 The harvest-based contribution model at MYOB helped shift the mindset from designing for the system to designing for customers first, then bringing proven solutions back into the system.
 It enabled teams to move quickly, validate ideas in market, and share learnings that shaped the evolution of Feelix.
-While success relied on strong communication, cultural buy-in, and a shared sense of ownership, the result was a more adaptive, scalable, and relevant system.
-One that could keep pace with the diversity of product needs without sacrificing cohesion or quality.

 This workshop provides an introduction to the history of typography through letterpress and how we can use this foundation to inform our decisions when creating a typographic vertical rhythm with the use of a baseline grid.